yetichain/yeti-docs/docs/faq/evm-faq.md

 3. **blockchain ultimately benefits from the security and decentralization of Ethereum**, since transactions are still finalizing on Ethereum.
 4. Allows YETI Blockchain to **benefit from the already vibrant and active Ethereum community**.
 5. Allows for **significant and quick dApp adoption**, since apps built on Ethereum today are designed to be compatible.

-### Why is EVM Equivalence needed?

-Ethereum isn’t just a blockchain.
-It’s a rich ecosystem of smart contracts, developer tools, infrastructure, and wallets.
-It’s a vibrant community of developers, auditors, and users.

-The best way to scale Ethereum is to strive to maintain equivalence with this ecosystem.
-YETI Blockchain will give users and developers an almost identical experience to Ethereum L1 with a significant scalability improvement.